 Interest expense, net, totaled \$6.2 million for the year ended December 31, 2009 and \$4.2 million for the year ended December 31, 2008.
-Interest expense in the year ended December 31, 2009 includes an estimate of \$0.2 million ineffectiveness on our interest rate swaps caused by significant prepayments on our term loan borrowings as noted below in the Credit Facility section.
+Interest expense in the year ended December 31, 2009 included an estimate of \$0.2 million ineffectiveness on our interest rate swaps caused by significant prepayments on our term loan borrowings.
 The remaining increase was due to higher average borrowings in the year ended December 31, 2009, partially offset by a lower effective interest rate.
 Higher borrowings in the year ended December 31, 2009, were primarily due to the financing of the MDA acquisition.
 The effective interest rate on our borrowings for the year ended December 31, 2009, was 4.6% compared to a rate of 5.3% for the year ended December 31, 2008.